 Day 1 – September 29, Wednesday

-We will pick you up at the Trips train station.
+We will pick you up at the Tours train station.
 (It’s an easy train ride from Paris).

 We will share a delicious welcome lunch at gourmet bistro Les Gens Heureux, in the heart of the city before following the Loire river downstream to visit the first of our Chateaux.
 Chateau de Villandry is famous for its magnificent formal gardens, including intricate renaissance ornamental flower gardens and unforgettable vegetable gardens.
 It’s truly magical.